G-Sudarshan/Student-Record-System-in-CodeIgniter/readme.rst

 ###################
 YouTube Link
 ###################
-for tutorials in marathi for this code : https://youtu.be/SUmEH4ELXjY
+for tutorials in Marathi for this code : https://youtu.be/SUmEH4ELXjY

 ###################
 What is CodeIgniter